RajeevMukhesh/Predicting_Taxi_Gratuities_in_NYC/README.md

 According to salary.com the average salary for a New York Taxi Driver is around $45,000.
 This salary is significantly low compared to a median rent value of aprrox. $6,400 per month.
 It is important to undertand what factors encourage riders to leave tips in order to help drivers obtain a liveale wage.

 # Data Understanding
 The dataset is from NYC.gov.
 The data consisted of approximately 408K unique trips and 18 features.
-The featured included information on trip duration and destination, vendor used, toll, tip and fare amounts, payment type, pickup and drop off times and locations.
+The features included information on trip duration and destination, vendor used, toll, tip and fare amounts, payment type, pickup and drop off times and locations.

 # Modelling and Evaluation
 A random forest model comprising of 300 decision trees was used to determine feature importance in who would tip generously or not.
 The vendorID, trip duration, trip distance were the top 3 most important factors in determining a generous tipper and non-generous tipper.
 The overall model performed with 71.6% accuracy and F1 score of 0.756.